mcs278/Solar-System/README.md

 Mai Saleh
-904-863-797

-Assignment 2
-i am a couple mins late as i did the detach with "g" instead of "d" so i fixed it really fast grade version v2.0
+grade version v2.0
 browser: microsoft Edge
 ---->(1)please first click on the canvas to enable the keys of keyboard to work